leventkaragol/libcpp-http-client/README.md

 ## How to ignore SSL certificate errors?

-If you need to ignore SSL certificate errors for any valid reason, you can continue working by passing **"true"** value  to the **"ignoreSslErrors"** variable of the HttpRequest class.
+If you need to ignore SSL certificate errors for any valid reason, you can call "ignoreSslErrors" method before sending the request.

 ```cpp
 #include <fstream>